Janet Nguyen Kicked Out Of California Senate Chamber [Video]

 Nguyen claims that she notified the leadership in advance that she intended to speak out about Hayden, L.A.
 West noted.

-On her website, Sen. Nguyen posted the speech that she attempted to deliver before being removed.
+On her website, Sen. Nugyen posted the speech that she attempted to deliver before being removed.

 “I and the children of the former South Vietnam soldiers will never forget the support of former Senator Tom Hayden for the Communist government of Vietnam and the oppression by the Communist Government of Vietnam for the people of Vietnam…As you may be aware, Tom Hayden chose to work directly with the Communist North Vietnamese Government to oppose the efforts of United States forces in South Vietnam.
 Mr. Hayden sided with a communist government that enslaved and/or killed millions of Vietnamese, including members of my own family.
 Mr. Hayden’s actions are viewed by many as harmful to democratic values and hateful towards those who sought the very freedoms on which this nation is founded…”